vuexp/vuexp/docs/components/dialogs/modal-base.md

 This is an overview of the most common usage of ModalBase.

-The `alert()` method shows a message and an OK button.
-Use it to show information and notifications that do not require an action from the user.
+The `$showModal` method shows template contains components.
+Use it to show information that do not require an action from the user.

 ## Live Demo
 <DocExampleBox :liveDemoMode="true">